2kha/Visualizations/Myanmar Vector Map/README.md

 # jQuery Myanmar Vector Map

-jQuery Plugins for Myanmar Vector Map (jqMVM), which includes all the states and townships, available in both English and Burmese.
+A jQuery Plugin for Myanmar Vector Map (jqMVM), which includes all the states and townships, available in both English and Burmese.

 ## Prerequisites